 Customer stories

-Saving Inkit $100k+ in data import costs with Flatfile
+Flatfile helps Inkit save $100K+ in data import costs

 When buy vs. build is the best option

-To use Inkit’s direct mail automation solution, customers need to import their client’s data from a CRM (Customer Relationship Management) platform.
-To handle data import, Inkit went about developing their own tool internally but it quickly became apparent that the build your own solution route was not working well - for Inkit internally as well as their customer base.
+To use Inkit's direct mail automation solution, customers need to import their clients' data from a CRM (Customer Relationship Management) platform.
+To handle data import, Inkit developed its own tool internally, but it quickly became apparent that the build-your-own-solution route was not working well—for Inkit internally as well as its customer base.

 With Flatfile up and running, Inkit no longer needs to deal with data import support tickets from customers and focuses on their more important product-related success, which has greatly impacted their business.